weather-gov/weather.gov/docs/dev/json-api.md

       --data-binary @fullimage.png \
       http://localhost:8080/jsonapi/node/wfo_weather_story_upload/field_fullimage

+Be sure to capture the image `id` from the response.
 Optionally one can also upload the `field_smallimage`.

     curl -sL \
       --user uploader:uploader \